ChristophMuthmann/sql-docs.de-de/docs/t-sql/language-elements/bitwise-or-transact-sql.md

 - Bitwise OR
 - bitwise
 - OR
+dev_langs:
-dev_langs: TSQL
+- TSQL
 helpviewer_keywords:
 - OR operator
 - bitwise OR (|)
 - '| (bitwise OR operator)'
 ms.assetid: 86a3b87f-9688-4eaf-a552-29f1b01d880a
-caps.latest.revision: "43"
+caps.latest.revision:
 author: douglaslMS
 ms.author: douglasl
 manager: craigg
 ms.workload: On Demand
 ms.openlocfilehash: bb22a18a1d61857afbbc17cc82f444d6551083be
 ms.sourcegitcommit: 9e6a029456f4a8daddb396bc45d7874a43a47b45
-ms.translationtype: MT
+ms.translationtype: HT
 ms.contentlocale: de-DE
 ms.lasthandoff: 01/25/2018
 ---